MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 * There are a handful of courses, but only on Udemy.
 * Although there are many, many videos on YouTube, there are problems with them (they are all variants on the same basic presentation, they're uncritical, and they don't focus on more technical problems).

+Although the free tier is useful, you very quickly exhaust your free tokens.
+To do any form of evaluation, you need a subscription.
+It's cheap enough for that not to be a problem, but you should be aware you'll need to spend some money.

 All of the YouTube videos I watched followed the same format, the development of a UI-based app.
 In all cases, the videos showed connections to LLMs to do some form of text processing, and in some cases videos went through connecting to databases, but none showed any significant (data science) computation in Python.
 None of the videos I could find were aimed at 'traditional' data science or analytics.
-On reflection, all of the vidoes had the flavor of a good sales engineer presentation.
+On reflection, pretty much every Cursor demo I've seen has been solely focused on prototyping.

 I got started by watching videos and working on this project.
 That's great for me, but it's not scalable.

 ## Usability

+The obvious issue is that Cursor isn't a notebook.
+Given that most data scientists are addicted to their notebooks (with good reason), it's a major stumbling block and any data science roll-out will have to deal with it.
+In fact, this may well stop data science adoption dead in its tracks in some organizations.

-Mostly good, but a mixed bag.
+Once you get nround the nototebook issue, usability is mostly good, but it's a mixed bag.
 I'm not familar with VS Code (Cursor is built on VS Code), which made things a little harder (I'm not knocking it for this).
-There are things like rules which should be easier and more obvious to set up.
-The fact you an specify rules in "natural" English feels like a benefit, but I'd rather have something more restrictive that's less open to interpretation, may be a combination would work well.
+There are things like rules which should be easier and more obvious to set up; the fact you an specify rules in "natural" English feels like a benefit, but I'd rather have something more restrictive that's less open to interpretation.

 ## Debugging